Guru Angad: Death and successor

-Before his death, Guru Angad, following the example set by Guru Nanak, nominated Guru Amar Das as his successor (The Third Nanak).
+Before his death, Guru Angad, following the example set by Guru Nanak, nominated Guru Amar Das as his successor.
 Amar Das was born into a Hindu family and had been reputed to have gone on some twenty pilgrimages into the Himalayas, to Haridwar on river Ganges.
 About 1539, on one such Hindu pilgrimage, he met a sadhu, or ascetic, who asked him why he did not have a guru (teacher, spiritual counsellor) and Amar Das decided to get one.
-On his return, he heard Bibi Amro, the daughter of the Guru Angad who had married his brother's son, singing a hymn by Guru Nanak.
-Amar Das learnt from her about Guru Angad, and with her help met the second Guru of Sikhism in 1539, adopting Guru Angad as his spiritual Guru, who was much younger than his own age.
+On his return, he heard Bibi Amro, the daughter of Angad who had married his brother's son, singing a hymn by Nanak.
+Amar Das learnt from her about Guru Angad, and with her help met Angad in 1539, adopting Angad as his spiritual Guru, who was much younger than his own age.

 Amar Das displayed relentless devotion and service to Guru Angad.
-Sikh tradition states that he woke up in the early hours to fetch water for Guru Angad's bath, cleaned and cooked for the volunteers with the Guru, as well devoted much time to meditation and prayers in the morning and evening.
-Guru Angad named Amar Das as his successor in 1552.
-Guru Angad died on 29 March 1552.
+Sikh tradition states that he woke up in the early hours to fetch water for Angad's bath, cleaned and cooked for the volunteers with the Guru, as well devoted much time to meditation and prayers in the morning and evening.
+Angad named Amar Das as his successor in 1552.
+Angad died on 29 March 1552.